 Is a letter required for home schooled candidates?

-Home-schooled students 18 years of age or younger must provide a letter from their local Board of Education indicating they were home-schooled.
+Home-schooled students 18 years of age must provide a letter from their local Board of Education indicating they were home-schooled.

 Group/off-site testing Expand Link

 What is group/off-site testing?

 Group/off-site testing allows your organization to offer the GED® tests to a number of candidates at the same time at a convenient location.